bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-04-testing.md

 20. For the bored: Refactor your Code after the Tests are running, and experiment with different implementations for deletion and reversion of a list.
 Report on your experiments.

-## What to hand in
-Submit your Report as PDF to Moodle as described on the lab page.
-The oral test is during the lab after the deadline.
+## Results Submission
+* Hand in a link to your repository
+* Hand in a lab report
+* Take part in the oral test on Dec.
+3 2020

+More info on the [Labs](index) page.

 [1]: http://en.wikipedia.org/wiki/Black_box_testing
 [2]: http://en.wikipedia.org/wiki/White_box_testing